MichelleMair/medilabo/README.md

 ### Start the microservices using Docker

 All microservices can be started using Docker for easier management.
-When using DOcker Compose to start microservices, **no manual data insertions is required**
+When using Docker Compose to start microservices, **no manual data insertions is required**

 The **docker-compose.yml** file ensures that all necessary databases are initialized with their respective datasets automatically.